vix-4800/Fusor/README.md

 # Fusor

 Fusor is a minimal PyQt6 application with a main window titled **"Fusor – Laravel/PHP QA Toolbox"**.
-The UI is organised into several tabs that provide helper actions for typical PHP development tasks.
+The UI is organized into several tabs that provide helper actions for typical PHP development tasks.

 The application is split into small modules under the `fusor` package to make